-The best ETFs to buy for 2018 will likely be funds that concentrate their holdings in sectors that can beat the broad market indices.
+The best exchange-traded funds to buy for 2018 will likely be funds that concentrate their holdings in sectors that can beat the broad market indices.

 As is the case in almost every calendar year, some of the best ETFs in 2018 will be top funds in 2017 that continued their momentum into the New Year, while others will be recent laggards that make a big turnaround.